Nimakra/CarbonFootprintAssistant/README.md

 ## Overview

-Welcome to the Carbon Footprint Asistant and Tracker , a very powerful and versatile tool that is designed to help users track and manage their carbon emissions.
-In line with the Sustainable Development Goals, this application goes beyond simple calculations by offering personalized recommendations, secure data storage, historical insights, detailed reports and many more!.
+Welcome to the Carbon Footprint Assistant and Tracker, a very powerful and versatile tool that is designed to help users track and manage their carbon emissions.
+In line with the Sustainable Development Goals, this application goes beyond simple calculations and tracking by offering personalized recommendations, secure data storage, historical insights, detailed reports, and many more!

 ## Main Features
 - Internet Identity for secure login on the ICP